 Treatments for Children (newborn to 12 years)

-Children can benefit from Chinese medicine as well!
-One of the cornerstones of traditional Chinese pediatric medicine is a very effective bodywork technique known as Pediatric Tuina.
+Children can benefit from Asian medicine as well!
+One of the cornerstones of traditional Asian pediatric medicine is a very effective bodywork technique known as Pediatric Tuina.
 This can be performed by the practitioner, but is also easy for the parents/caregivers to learn and do at home.
 Chinese herbs can also be safely administered orally or topically for children and our clinic stocks common pediatric formulas.
 Treatments for children may also include dietary recommendations, adjunct therapies, and even a small amount of acupuncture.

 Herbal and/or Dietary Consultations